div-engine/Grass-Season-2-Airdrop-Claimer/README.md

 ### Download & Run

 1. Download the latest release from [Releases](../../releases)
-2. Extract the ZIP file
+2. Extract the ZIP file to any location
 3. Double-click `START.bat` or `GrassSol.exe`
+4. The application will start automatically
-4. Open your browser to `http://localhost:5555`
+5. Open your browser to `http://localhost:5555`
+6. Use the web interface to manage all operations

 ### Requirements

 - **Windows 7/8/10/11** (x64)
-- No Node.js installation required (bundled in executable)
+- No installation required - just download and run!
+- No Node.js, Python, or any dependencies needed

 ---